Skip to main content

 Adding global elements, tons of texture on walls and in textiles, and earthy materials can help you achieve a farmhouse boho look.
 We love the amount of pattern and texture in this Those Design Ideas bedroom.
 We’d add a pop of bright color in the throw pillows to make it more boho, like they did in the Wash Ashore Home look.

-Other decor ideas for a boho bedroom
+Other boho bedroom ideas

 In terms of decor, boho bedrooms capture the essence of the person who lives in the space.